-How to Make Your Pumpkins Last Longer
+8 Tips for Making Your Halloween Pumpkins Last Longer

 Handle with Care

 The oils from your fingers can speed up the rotting process, so only touch your pumpkins when you absolutely need to.
 Handling the pumpkin too aggressively can also lead to unwanted cuts from fingernail snags or bruises from gripping too hard.
-Ideally, you'll set your pumpkin in its desired home for the season and it won't have to be touched again!
+Ideally, you'll set your pumpkin in its desired home for the season and it won't need to be touched again!

 Location Is Key